johnedstone/class102/chap05_adding_json_fields/README.md

 * Added back CORS
 * Changed endpoint from create-bucket to s3-bucket to be consistent with naming convention, removing the verb
 * Fixed Location
+* Changed model from CreateBucket to S3Bucket, again to be consistent with naming convention
 * Update Openshift template, and default values

 #### Example response